lyteword/chspurgeon-tod/volume-7/psalm-144.md

 c) It is a good thing to see a believer ripe in experience making mercy the leading note in his song of praise.

-2\.Which comes last: "He in whom I trust."
+2\.
+Which comes last: "He in whom I trust."
 It suggests,

 a) That what God is makes him worthy of trust.

 b) That meditation upon what he is strengthens our trust.

-3\.What peculiar force the word "my" gives to each.
+3\.
+What peculiar force the word "my" gives to each.
 It makes it,

 a) A record of experience.